sahanrashmikaslk/BJT_Amplifier-Using_Proteus/README.md

-# BJT Amplifier Using Proteus
+# BJT Amplifier Using Proteus with PCB Implementation

-This repository contains the code, design files, and documentation for a university project focused on creating a common emitter BJT amplifier using Proteus simulation software.
+This repository contains the code, design files, and documentation for a university project focused on creating a common emitter BJT amplifier using Proteus simulation software with PCB Implementaion

 ## Abstract